 shirts with thinner fabric, look for a bra that will keep nipples from showing.
 Women are particularly vulnerable to embarrassing headlights during

-at REI.
-If you do use your dryer, select a low-heat setting, and
+but if you do use your dryer, select a low-heat setting, and fasten any hooks

-fasten any hooks to reduce the chance of tears.
-Experts at Champion also warn against
+to reduce the chance of tears.
+Experts at Champion also warn against fabric softeners, bleach

-fabric softeners, bleach and brighteners, which can lessen the effectiveness of
+and brighteners, which can lessen the effectiveness of technical fabrics.